Free Trial

 Wyoming Gov. Mark Gordon voiced qualified support for plans to tap federal land for development.

-“On a piece-by-piece basis where states have the opportunity to craft policies that make sense ... we can actually allow for some responsible growth in areas with communities that are landlocked at this point,” he told a news conference outside the Georgia O'Keeffe Museum in downtown Santa Fe.
+“On a piece-by-piece basis where states have the opportunity to craft policies that make sense ... we can actually allow for some responsible growth in areas with communities that are landlocked at this point,” he said at a news conference outside the Georgia O'Keeffe Museum in Santa Fe.
 “There may be value there.”

 Lee has said federal land sales under his proposal would target “isolated parcels” that could be used for housing or infrastructure, and would not include national parks, national monuments or wilderness.